 This recipe is mainly for use directly after, though if you'd like to freeze it, simply omit the butter and cream and pack into freezer containers with a small amount of space left at the top for expansion.
 To use, defrost and blend together with the butter and small amount of cream or vegetable/chicken stock, and it will be ready to use once more.

-In order to can squash or pumpkin, a different method altogether is required.
+NOTE: If you would like to can squash or pumpkin, a different method altogether is required.
 Instead of being pureed, canned pumpkin or squash must be cubed.
-See these instructions, provided by the USDA.
+See these instructions, sourced from the USDA.

-To dry pumpkin or squash, wash , remove seeds, stringy flesh and skin.
-Cut into small pieces , 1” wide by 1/8” thick strips.
+Dried Pumpkin/Squash Instructions: Wash and dry pumpkin or squash, remove seeds, stringy flesh, and skin.
+Cut into small pieces, 1” wide by 1/8” thick strips.
 Blanch over steam for 3 minutes then dip into cold water to stop blanching action, drain excess moisture.
-Dry in electric dehydrator or in oven on cookie sheet , place on low or warm, 140-150degrees, prop door open to allow moisture to be removed, about 10-16 hours.
-Ground the dried pieces in a food processor and store in an airtight jar.
+Dry in electric dehydrator.
+You can also dehydrate in the oven on cookie sheet, placed on low/warm (140-150 degrees) with the door propped open to allow moisture to be removed for 10-16 hours.
+Grinf the dried pieces in a food processor and store in an airtight jar.
 To reconstitute, use 1 part pumpkin to 2 ½ part water.